pongasoft/re-ab-switch/README.md

 ### Requirements

 * This project requires CMake (minimum version 3.13) properly installed (`cmake` executable must be in your `PATH`)
-* This project currently expects RE SDK 4.2.0 or 4.1.0 to be installed on the machine (it will not download it for you)
+* This project currently expects RE SDK 4.6.0 to be installed on the machine (it will not download it for you)
 * Due to the RE SDK requirements, this project also requires python 3 to be installed
 * It has been tested on macOS 10.14.6 with Xcode 9 installed
 * It has been tested on Windows 10 with Visual Studio 16 2019 build tools